Recodive/Discord-Module-Loader/README.md

 });
 ```

+You may export a function that returns the DiscordEvent instance.

 `"messageCreate"` can be changed for any event name just like the `message` variable can be changed to the incoming data of the event.

 #### `modules` folder